HL7/uv-dx-pq/input/pagecontent/stability.md

 </table>

 ### Description of Components
-**Medicinal Product Definition**: The drug product (Stelbat tablets, 20mg)
+**Activity Definition**: Contains the Observation Definition resources that establish the list of tests and their acceptance criteria

+**Diagnostic Report**: Contains all rest results as a group and captures conclusions

 **Ingredient**: The active ingredient (stelbatalol) or the ingredients that make up the drug substance or product

-**Substance Definition**: Chemical or biological details about substance(s) associated with the active ingredient (molecular weight, molecular formula, stereochemistry, protein or nucleic acid subunits)

 **Medication**: Describes the batches that underwent stability testing

-**Plan Definition**: Describes the stability study protocol

-**Activity Definition**: Contains the Observation Definition resources that establish the list of tests and their acceptance criteria
+**Medicinal Product Definition**: The drug product (Stelbat tablets, 20mg)

 **Observation Definition**: Each individual stability test and their acceptance criteria; also used to group tests

 **Observation**: The results of a specific test mentioned in the Observation Definition

+**Organization** (not illustrated above): The company/site that performed the testing or manufacturing

+**Plan Definition**: Describes the stability study protocol

 **Specimen Definition**: Describes the storage conditions and duration for each test

-**Diagnostic Report**: Contains all rest results as a group and captures conclusions
+**Specimen**: Identifying information about an individual specimen (an instance)

+**Substance Definition**: Chemical or biological details about substance(s) associated with the active ingredient (molecular weight, molecular formula, stereochemistry, protein or nucleic acid subunits)

+**Substance**: Identifying information about an actual batch of aubstance (an instance)

 ### Examples
 **CTD section samples** (PDF):